Kindergarten readiness: Social and emotional development

 The ability to consider others’ perspectives also gives way to the development of social empathy.
 Children begin to appreciate that other people can experience emotions that are different from their own, and that their actions towards others can affect their emotions.
 This developing understanding, paired with their increasing self-regulation abilities, enables children to interact and develop meaningful relationships, as well as the ability to successfully manage conflicts.

 In addition to promoting positive peer relationships, successfully managing the social environment of the kindergarten classroom also contributes to more positive academic outcomes.
 Through more positive social interactions, children are better able to access the resources that they need to thrive in the classroom setting.
 For example, if the child is able to appropriately and effectively interact with the teacher, the child is more likely to receive assistance and attention when necessary.
-Additionally, if the child is able to engage and participate with her peers, it is more likely that she will be included and form more meaningful relationships, thereby associating school with positive experiences.
+Additionally, if the child is able to engage and participate with their peers, it is more likely that they will be included and form more meaningful relationships, thereby associating school with positive experiences.